-Adoption Policy and Reform Collaborative and also founded Pennsylvania Adoptee Rights and Lost Daughters.
-I co-facilitate an adoption support group for anyone connected to adoption, and am a quarterly contributor to Gazillion Voices Magazine.
-I am best known for my internationally recognized, award-winning adoption blog, The Declassified Adoptee.
+I founded Pennsylvania Adoptee Rights and Lost Daughters and co-facilitate an adoption support group for anyone connected to adoption, and I am a regular contributor to Gazillion Voices Magazine and Social Work Helper, and am perhaps best known for my internationally recognized, award-winning adoption blog, The Declassified Adoptee.

-My writing and work focuses both on the experience of being adopted and on adoption policy.
-I have testified on adoption policy at the state level and also have engaged with congress.
-I won multiple awards as a student for my adoption activism.
-I was also a Yahoo!Voices featured mom activist and was listed in the Top 20 Adoption blogs on the web by Adoptive Families Magazine.
+By the close of 2015, my writing on adoption will have been published in eight books.
+My writing and work focuses on the experience of being adopted, intersecting social justice issues, and adoption community centric/initiated movement toward positive change.
+I am a Yahoo!Voices featured mom activist and I am listed in the Top 20 Adoption blogs on the web by Adoptive Families Magazine.

 I was born and surrendered to adoption in 1985.
 After a brief stay in foster care, I was placed with my adoptive parents and legally adopted in 1986 through the largest private adoption agency in the United States.
 I became "declassified" when I unsealed my original birth certificate and adoption file in 2009.
 I reunited with my original mother and other members of my original families in 2010.
 I have two grandparents who were also adopted as young children and multiple other adoption connections through my families by birth, marriage, and adoption.

 I cross-train in kickboxing and three different martial arts, have a brown belt in karate, enjoy photography, and live with my husband of seven years and our two children in our home in Pennsylvania.

 "Pragmatic, powerful insights once again from Amanda H .L.
 Transue-Woolston.
 An adult adoptee, Amanda is going to rock the world of social work in the years ahead, and that will be a gift for all of us connected in adoption."